|Click on pictures to see full or larger image

 father, Zeb Reece’s, pages for those photos and census documents.

-Firestone in Akron, OH.
+in Akron, OH.
 Alvin tells the story of them tying him to the clothesline so he could play outside.
-I imagine for a family from the
+I imagine for a family from the mountains of

-mountains of North Carolina it would have been quite an adjustment moving into a growing city.
-See the Timeline of the family for more
+North Carolina it would have been quite an adjustment moving into a growing city.
+See the Timeline of the family for more information.

-and the first half of his seventh grade year of school Vallie and the children lived in NC.
-It was during the year long strike at the Firestone
+the first half of his seventh grade year of school Vallie and the children lived in NC.
+It was during the year long strike at the Firestone Company.
+Zeb

 Alvin's school picture at 14 years old.

-October 1943.
+1943.
 He wore two uniforms while serving his country.
-The Marine uniform shown at the beginning of this story and the Navy one when
+The Marine uniform shown at the beginning of this story and the Navy one when he enlisted.

 When I asked him why, he said:

-After several Navy bases, I was transferred to the Marine Air Force and then to the Fleet Marines.
-I was given Marine clothing when attached to
+several Navy bases, I was transferred to the Marine Air Force and then to the Fleet Marines.
+I was given Marine clothing when attached to Marines

-Marines and had to send the Navy clothes home.
+and had to send the Navy clothes home.
 I wore Marine uniforms with Navy rates on them.
-Until at discharge I was sent back to Great
+Until at discharge I was sent back to Great Lakes Naval

-Lakes Naval Base for discharge.
+Base for discharge.
 Americans, in general, do not seem to know what I have told you.
-I took the same training as the Marines did
+I took the same training as the Marines did at each place.”